Main Street Enhancement

 News & project updates

-The City planned this project quite some time ago, but it took on a greater urgency after the Main Street Fire in July 2016.
-Thanks to the recent grant award, construction will start in January 2017.
+The City planned this project quite some time ago, but it took on a greater urgency after the Main Street fire in July 2016.

 Find answers to the common questions we've received about this project.